The living SEB project

 From soft to SEB (social, emotional, and behavioral) skills

-These represent the abilities to establish and maintain social relationships, regulate emotions, and effectively manage behaviors toward goals and learning and mainly fall into five areas (Soto, Napolitano, and Roberts 2021; Napolitano et al. 2021) that resemble the Big Five.
+These represent the abilities to establish and maintain social relationships, regulate emotions, and effectively manage behaviors toward goals and learning (Soto, Napolitano, and Roberts 2021; Napolitano et al. 2021).

 • Self-management skills